Apollounknowndev/worldgen-docs/docs/docs/configured-features/feature-types/chorus-plant.md

 The `minecraft:chorus_plant` feature type is used to place chorus plants.
 In vanilla, they are placed in the End Highlands biomes.

+{: .condition }
+> This feature is only generated if the placement position is Air and the block below is End Stone.

 ### JSON format

 <pre>